unChaz/sci-fi-5e/srd/general/introduction.md

 The person determining the difficulty might increment the number on the table based on environmental conditions that might make the task easier or more difficult.

 ## Tekcasting
  Major advancements in technology have enabled the use of seemingly supernatural powers.
-Some humans have the ability to use tekcasters, devices discovered from a derelict alien spacestation.
+Some humans have the ability to use tekcasters, devices discovered from a derelict alien ship.

 ### Focus
 The focus used by those casting tek skills is called a Tekcaster.
 The tekcaster is a device worn on the wrist and is connected to the fingers.
 Using a combination of hand movements, vocal commands, and material components, the tekcaster can be used to cast tek skills.
 One can wield a weapon while wearing a tekcaster, but the hand must be free to use it.